uidaholib/main-web-redesign_draft/content/services/ill/index.md

 The University of Idaho Library uses Rapido for resource sharing services.
 This allows U of I patrons to request materials that are not owned by the U of I Library.
 Resource sharing is free of charge to any currently-enrolled student, staff, or faculty member (current and emeritus) with a valid U of I account.

 Turnaround time for physical loan requests is typically 5-14 days, while electronic articles or book chapters are usually received within 1-2 days.
 Patrons are notified by email once their item arrives (physical items) or is available for download (electronic items).
 Some items are more readily available than others, so we can't guarantee the receipt or delivery time of any requested item.

+If you have questions, please contact the ILL Office at <libill@uidaho.edu> or (208) 885-6843, or check our immediate [Library Help options]({{ '/help/' | relative_url }}).

 ## Requesting Items

-Items not owned by the U of I Library can be requested via the library’s catalog once you have signed in.
-You can monitor the status of requests in your library account.
+Once you are signed in to the [library’s catalog](https://alliance-uidaho.primo.exlibrisgroup.com/discovery/search?vid=01ALLIANCE_UID:UID), items not owned by the U of I Library can be requested via the form available in relevant search results or the "Blank Request Form" available in the menu.
+You can monitor the status of requests in your [library account](https://alliance-uidaho.primo.exlibrisgroup.com/discovery/account?vid=01ALLIANCE_UID:UID).

 ## Lending Periods